Licensed Depth Therapy and Clinical Hypnosis in Minneapolis–St. Paul

 • You're noticing how much of your inner life has been shaped by rejection sensitivity, self-criticism, and the belief that something is wrong with you

-The Quiet Cost of Social Anxiety
+The Quiet Cost of Untreated ADHD

 People often notice: